 The Lakeland Motor Museum is a great local attraction with something for all the family.

-Besides being in a beautiful location, this modern museum is a must for all motoring enthusiasts.
+Besides being in a beautiful location, this modern state-of-the-art museum is a must for all motoring enthusiasts.

 Nestled in the scenic Leven Valley the museum is open to visitors seven days a week

-The museum is a unique collection of around 30,000 exhibits assembled over 50 years.
+The current museum is a collection of some 30,000 exhibits collected over a period of 50 years.

-The collection is home to classic cars, motorcycles, bicycles, pedal cars and motoring related items.
+The collection is home to more than 150 cars and motorbikes, plus bicycles, pedal cars and other motoring related items.

-Furthermore, a seperate exhibition is dedicated as a tribute to father and son, Sir Malcolm and Donald Campbell.
+Furthermore, a separate dedicated exhibition stands as a tribute to father and son, Sir Malcolm and Donald Campbell.

-Donald Campbell was tragically killed on Coniston Water in January 1967, whilst attempting to break his own water speed record.
+Donald Campbell tragically died on Coniston Water in January 1967, whilst attempting to break his own water speed record.